JannisCodes/acculturation-review/data/OSF/README.md

     - Search Strategy ('_Appendix-A-Search-Strategy.pdf_')

 2. **Coding Protocol**
-This protocol document lays out detailed informationfor coders of the (included) manuscripts.
+This protocol document lays out detailed information for coders of the (included) manuscripts.
 This document serves as an instructive manual to the coders and documents the operationalizations of the coded variables.
 The full manuscript selection (i.e., screening) and coding procedures (i.e., data extraction) for each of the theoretical, methodological, and empirical dataset are documented in the coding protocol.
    - Coding Protocol ('_Supplemental-Material-A-Coding-Protocol.pdf_')

 ---